Iamhere345/Fastr-Core/README.md

 e.g: you have a group with the id 1337, and you want people with the rank 250 to have the permission level 1.5:
 {1337,250,1.5}

-Key: this is the "password" that fastr saves your data with. to make sure that your game is secure and players can't unban themselves, you should change it to a randon string of numbers and letters
+Key: this is the key that Fastr saves your data with.
+Change it to whatever you want, and if you ever want.

 Prefix: this is what you put at the start of a command. by default it is ":", so if you wanted to use the fly command, you would have to say :fly. you can change this to whatever you want (except characters like " or ' or %).